CyberLabSystems/CyberLab_CRT-Royale_Death_To_Pixels_Shader_Preset_Pack/README.md

 Integer Scale - On
 	Integer Scale Overscale - On
 	Aspect Ratio - 4:3
-	Crop Overscan (Restart Required) - On On
+	Crop Overscan (Restart Required) - On

 Optional but recommended: